 Rebecca: “What would you say to other mums who might be thinking about taking medication, now, after your experience?”

-Michaela: “I would definitely urge them to give it a go.
+Michaela: “I would definitely urge them to speak to their GP.
 I’ve been really open about the fact that I’ve been suffering and I’m on medication.
 I’m not the sort of person to hide it away, which I think has helped me, as well as having my partner’s support.
 If I was physically ill, and the doctor said you need antibiotics, I wouldn’t think twice, I’d just take them.
 If there’s other options that you want to try first then great, but don’t be scared to give medication a go.
 Because I was so surprised how much they changed how I was feeling.
 The anxiety and the feelings are still there, but I just feel more able to cope with it.
 Everything feels a little bit easier and I don’t fly off the handle as quickly.
 I still feel like myself, it doesn’t mess with my head.
 The doctors said if I experienced any side effects that we could always change the medication or the dosage.
-I was lucky; I didn’t have any side effects.
+But, in my case, I didn’t have any side effects.
 The doctor was really open about that too.
 It doesn’t make me feel like I’m drugged up, I feel completely normal, but it just takes the edge off those feelings, and the horrible side of it.”

 Rebecca: “It’s so great to hear that it’s helping you Michaela.
 There is still such a stigma and shame about taking medication but for many women it’s life saving.
-Medication can always be a choice – if anyone’s reading this wondering how to take the first step – reach out to your GP and ask them to offer you a range of choices and explains them to you fully.
+Medication can always be a choice – if anyone’s reading this wondering how to take the first step – reach out to your GP and ask them to offer you a range of choices and explain them to you fully.
 Often taking medication enables you to feel better quickly; it helps many women feel like they can cope day-to-day and then they are more able to exercise, eat well, sleep well or go to therapy to maintain their wellness in the long term.
 Medication can help you feel like you can cope, and that you have more resilience for day-to-day stresses.

 Taking medication is not for life, most women take anti-depressants for around 12-18 months and then can safely and easily stop with support.
 Taking medication is not weakness, it’s strength and courage and a desire to be well.
 It’s your choice, your body, your illness, do what you need; and for many, medication is a positive part of that journey.”